-North Korea no longer poses nuclear threat – Donald Trump
+North Korea to take 'major nuclear disarmament steps by 2021'

 -

+North Korea will take “major” nuclear disarmament steps before the end of Mr Trump’s first term in 2021, according to the US secretary of state Mike Pompeo.

-US president Donald Trump has declared there is “no longer a nuclear threat from North Korea” following his ground-breaking summit with Kim Jong Un in Singapore.
+US president Donald Trump also declared there is “no longer a nuclear threat from North Korea” following his ground-breaking summit with Kim Jong Un in Singapore.

 While no guarantees were produced at the summit over how or when Pyongyang would disarm, US secretary of state Mike Pompeo warned that the US would resume military exercises with South Korea if the North stops negotiating in good faith.